Saleh Barakat

 Saleh Barakat (born in 1969 in Beirut, Lebanon) is a Lebanese art expert, gallery owner and curator.
-He studied at the American University of Beirut and was nominated as a Yale World Fellow in 2006.
-He runs Agial Art Gallery and Saleh Barakat Gallery in the Ras Beirut area.
+He studied at the American University of Beirut and was selected as a Yale World Fellow in 2006.
+He runs Agial Art Gallery and Saleh Barakat Gallery in the Ras Beirut area, both of which focus on modern and contemporary art from Lebanon and the wider Arab region.

-Profile
+Career in art

 Saleh Barakat inaugurated the Agial Art Gallery in 1991, in the immediate aftermath of the Lebanese Civil War.
-Since then, he expanded, becoming a leading advocate for Modern Arab painters in the art market, with high expectations to see them enter the museums.
-Being responsible for building major art collections in the region.
+Since then, he has expanded his work and become a leading advocate for modern Arab painters in the art market, with an emphasis on promoting their inclusion in museum collections.
+He has also contributed to building major art collections in the region.
+According to The Economist, Barakat has positioned himself as a defender of an Arab perspective within an increasingly international art market.

-Saleh Barakat deals with works from established Modern artists from Lebanon and the Arab World, such as Saloua Raouda Choucair to whom he organized a retrospective exhibition at the Beirut Exhibition Center.
-He also has a team of younger talents including Oussama Baalbaki, Mohamad Said Baalbaki, the successful Ayman Baalbaki, Abdul Rahman Katanani, Tagreed Darghouth, Tamara Al Samerraei, and Chaza Charefeddine.
-Baalbaki got extremely high bids at recent auctions.
-In April 2011, one of his works was auctioned at US$206,500.
+Saleh Barakat deals with works from established modern artists from Lebanon and the Arab World, such as Saloua Raouda Choucair for whom he organized a retrospective exhibition at the Beirut Exhibition Center.
+He also represents a generation of younger artists including Oussama Baalbaki, Mohamad Said Baalbaki, Ayman Baalbaki, Abdul Rahman Katanani, Tagreed Darghouth, Tamara Al Samerraei, and Chaza Charefeddine.
+Ayman Baalbaki's works have achieved significant attention in regional and in international auctions; In April 2011, one of his works was auctioned at US$206,500.